 In 1925, St. Mary’s High School graduated its first class: Florence Bieneman, Loraine Heck, Marie Rueter and Raymond D. Bieneman.
 In 1926, St. Mary’s High School moved to a new building.
 There was a steady increase in enrollment from then on, peaking at more than 350 students in the late 1960’s.
 In 1970 the high school built a new gym.
 Growth continued, and in 1989 the high school was renamed Catholic Central High School to reflect its joint partnership with 17 area parishes and grade schools.
 In 1993 the Marian Activity Center was constructed, and in the fall of 1995 a second floor was added.
 The Marian Activity Center is home to two gyms, the Topper Hall Theater, classrooms, library, computer lab, and fitness facilities including a weight room, locker rooms and multi-purpose room.

-Today, Catholic Central High School is known as a premiere college preparatory school that is approaching its 100th anniversary in 2020.
+Today, Catholic Central High School is known as a premiere college preparatory school that celebrated its 100th anniversary in the fall of 2020.
 Although the original books and desks have been replaced with state-of-the-art technology that includes one-to-one iPads and use of Apple TV, Catholic Central is proud to continue in the mission of Fr.
 Van Treeck and Sr. Michael to form students in the Catholic faith, arm them with rigorous academic knowledge, and steep them in the our almost 100 year tradition of excellence.